Efficient Detection of LLM-generated Texts with a Bayesian Surrogate Model: Related Works

 \section{Related Works}

-\textbf{Large language models.} LLMs~\cite{radford2019language,brown2020language,chowdhery2022palm,zhang2022opt,OMS} have revolutionized the field of natural language processing by offering several advantages over previous pre-trained models~\cite{devlin2018bert,liu2019roberta,lan2019albert}, including a better characterization of complex patterns and dependencies in the text due to the large mode and large data, and the appealing in-context learning ability for solving downstream tasks with minimal training examples.
+\textbf{Large language models.} LLMs~\cite{radford2019language,brown2020language,chowdhery2022palm,zhang2022opt,OMS} have revolutionized the field of natural language processing by offering several advantages over previous pre-trained models~\cite{devlin2018bert,liu2019roberta,lan2019albert}, including a better characterization of complex patterns and dependencies in the text, and the appealing in-context learning ability for solving downstream tasks with minimal examples.
 Representative models such as GPT-3~\cite{brown2020language}, PaLM~\cite{chowdhery2022palm}, and ChatGPT~\cite{OMS} have showcased their remarkable ability to generate text with high coherence, fluency, and semantic relevance.
 They can even effectively address complex inquiries related to science, mathematics, history, current events, and social trends.
 Therefore, it is increasingly important to effectively regulate the use of LLMs to prevent significant social issues.